 Watch the briefing and member Q&A:

 Make sure your details are up to date

 Check on My UNISON.
-If your branch do not have your correct information, they cannot consult you for your decision on the pay offer.
+It is crucial we can contact you over the coming months about the fight for your pay rise.
 It is crucial that all members play their part.
 It takes two minutes.